sullivlo/NapServerGVSU/README.md

 - Made text area on GUI display keyword search data.
 - Updated GUI and HostServer with Connect function; laid the framework for RETR and QUIT.

-### November 19, 2017

 **Matt**
 - Finished the QUIT/disconnect function.

+**Brendon, Javier, Louis**
+- Added "retr" in the FTP commands.
+- Updated the "quit" function in the FTP command.
+- Added a "Disconnect" button which disconnects the client from the Central-Server.
+- Updated the keyword-search to return multiple files where multiple users have the same files.
+- GUI looks cooler

 **TO DO**
-1. Implement the FTP functions for RETR.
-2. Bug test the server recognizing two identical files of two different computers when searching for files by keyword.
-3. Maaaaaaaybe validate the files from the XML document to actually exist (we had code for this from the last one).
+1. Maaaaaaaybe validate the files from the XML document to actually exist (we had code for this from the last one).
-4. Maaaaaaaybe add more interesting sample-cases-- do this by downloading more images from sites described in "SampleUsers" folder, and then creating appropriate XML files.
+2. Maaaaaaaybe add more interesting sample-cases-- do this by downloading more images from sites described in "SampleUsers" folder, and then creating appropriate XML files.
-5. Maaaaaaaybe have the GUI understand the "ENTER" key to search and to connect.
+3. Maaaaaaaybe have the GUI understand the "ENTER" key to search and to connect.